 In fact, nearly every area of the brain is involved in the decision-making process.
 Therefore, even individuals with mild TBI might have difficulty with making decisions when compared to pre-injury.

 Other Causes of Decision-Making Problems After Brain Injury

 Frontal lobe damage and memory issues are not the only possible causes of decision problems.
 Other cognitive impairments can also contribute to a person’s inability to decide.
 These impairments include:

 - Lack of motivation.
 Sometimes a person can decide what action they want to take but have difficulty following through.
-This could be a result of adynamia, a cognitive effect that lowers a person’s motivation and makes it hard for them to initiate or complete an activity.
+This could be a result of adynamia, an impairment that decreases a person’s motivation and makes it hard for them to initiate or complete an activity.

 - Lack of insight.
-The same cognitive problems that affect decision-making also make a person lack awareness of their own difficulties.
+The same cognitive problems that affect decision-making also make a person lack awareness of their own capabilities.
 This can lead to poor judgments and hasty decisions.

 All of these problems will affect decision-making skills.
 Therefore, they must be addressed in order to improve a person’s ability to decide.

 Improving your ability to make decisions can be challenging, but it is possible.